Kittaru87/CV/README.md

 <h2>Profile</h2>

 Changing careers is not an easy thing to do.
-My entire career has centered around website management and digital content, including working with a Drupal CMS, Citrix, Access, Sharepoint and Indesign, and I have had a lot of success in my previous role - as digital content and SEO lead, I helped increase website traffic from roughly 100,000 visitors a year to 5.5 million over my tenure, directly contributing to the team winning 'Best Specialist Team in a public or not-for-profit organisation' at the Taxation Awards 2020.
+My entire career has centered around website management and digital content, and I have had a lot of success in my previous role - as digital content and SEO lead, I helped increase website traffic from roughly 100,000 visitors a year to 5.5 million over my tenure, directly contributing to the team winning 'Best Specialist Team in a public or not-for-profit organisation' at the Taxation Awards 2020.
 I have also taken on freelance work to supplement my learning and knowledge-base, including development of WordPress and Shopify sites for a couple of small businesses and sub-editing for two trade magazines.
 However, it was while I was attending [23 Code Street](https://www.23codestreet.com/), a 3-month evening web development course, that I really fell in love with programming.
 This led to a number of online courses and then finally to [Makers](https://makers.tech/), a 16-week intensive dev bootcamp.
 And I am loving every second of it.

 My professional training includes test-driven development (TDD) and object-oriented programming (OOP), and incorporates front and backend development.
 It was both fast paced and constantly evolving, conditions that I thrive in - the more there is to learn, the better.
-I have even started a [blog](https://medium.com/@sophbell87), which will help consolidate my learning process while offering an opportunity to write informatively (great practice for code documentation).
+I have even started a [blog](https://medium.com/@sophbell87), which will help consolidate my learning process while offering an opportunity to write informatively (great practice for code documentation!).

 I look forward to taking the skills I already have and those I will learn and applying them to any project that comes my way.
 Most of all I look forward to working with like-minded people who feel passionate about coding and with whom I can take the next step in my career.